What is Medical Device Prototyping?

 Another challenge is scaling from prototype to production.
 Designs that work in small batches may fail at volume.
 Consequently, iterative testing with 3D printing helps bridge this gap.
 Additionally, cost management is crucial for large firms balancing multiple projects.

 Solutions involve leveraging experienced partners like 3DDFM, where in-house 3D printing accelerates iterations.
 For example, rapid prototypes allow for multiple revisions without excessive costs.
-Moreover, access to a network of US-focused manufacturing ensures smooth transitions.
+Moreover, access to a network of US-focused manufacturing ensures smooth transitions from prototype to production.

 Future Trends in Medical Device Prototyping